Unramifiedness of Galois representations arising from Hilbert modular surfaces: Results on the unramifiedness of modular representations in weight

 We follow \cite{CG} for most of the notation and constructions of this section.
-Let $S$ denote a finite set of finite places of $F$ containing the places above $p\mathcal{N}$, and let $Q$ denote a finite set of finite places of $F$ disjoint from $S$.
-(We will fix later suitable sets $Q$ consisting of Taylor-Wiles primes; notice that $Q=\emptyset$ is allowed for the moment).
-With abuse of notation, we will often use the letters $S$ and $Q$ also to denote the ideals of $\calO_F$ determined by the ``product'' of the places in $S$ and $Q$, respectively.
+Recall that $\calS$ denotes the finite set of places including the archimedean places, $p$-adic places, and all the places $\gothq$ where $K_\gothq \neq \GL_2(\calO_{F_\gothq})$ (cf. \S \ref{S:geometric HMF}).
+Let $\calQ$ denote a finite set of finite places of $F$ disjoint from $\calS$.
+(We will fix later suitable sets $\calQ$ consisting of Taylor--Wiles primes; for now, $\calQ=\emptyset$ is allowed).
+With abuse of notation, we will often use the letters $\calS$ and $\calQ$ also to denote the ideals of $\calO_F$ determined by the ``product'' of the finite places in $\calS$ and $\calQ$, respectively.